ZachNeville/Clusterability/clusterability/README.md

 ##### reduction
 The dimension reduction technique to be used to reduce the **data** to a unidimensional dataset.
 -    Principal Component Analysis can be used by specifying the value `"pca"`.
 This is the default behavior.
+-    Sparse Principal Component Analysis can be used by specifying the value `"spca"`.
 -    Pairwise Distances can be used by specifying the value `"distance"`.
 -    If the **data** argument is a one-dimensional data set, the `"none"` option can be used.